-Introducing new technologies is a vital part of adapting to changing business needs.
+Introducing new technologies is a critical part of adapting to changing business needs.

 Take 2020 as an example.
 The impact of the pandemic on work-life culture has been extraordinary.
 More and more people are accepting technological change and adopting novel technologies.
-Remote work is no longer just for freelancers.
+Remote work is no longer just for freelancers and digital nomads.
 It’s an increasingly common business process for large teams in a wide range of organizational settings.

 And in order to support their employees through this seismic shift, the best employers understand that not everyone’s the same.